pl1006321/cs-fair-robot/README.md

 ` cd ComputerFiles && python3 main.py `

-<u>wait a few seconds to ensure api is up & running, as well as that video frames are being posted to api<u>
+<ins>wait a few seconds to ensure api is up & running, as well as that video frames are being posted to api<ins>

 then, on pc: